MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-whats-new-2020-07-23.md

 ## Leave accrual for a single company or single plan

 Customers can process accruals for a single company or a single leave and absence plan.
-This ability provides clarity for the accrual process for customers with different leave years or leave accrual policies.
+This ability provides clarity for the accrual process for customers with different leave years or leaves accrual policies.
 For more information, see [Accrue leave per company or per leave plan](hr-leave-and-absence-accrue.md#accrue-leave-per-company-or-per-leave-plan).

 ## Add attachments to time-off requests